Analysing and visualising bike-sharing demand with outliers: Introduction and Background

-Furthermore, as indicated, e.g., in \citet{Basole2020}, to account for demand outliers and adjust planning, experts require meaningful visualisations.
+Furthermore, as indicated, e.g., in \citet{basole2021visualization}, to account for demand outliers and adjust planning, experts require meaningful visualisations.
 Therefore, we propose a set of visualisations to help identify and analyse spatial and temporal patterns in the detected outliers.
-For example, a subset of terminals may be predisposed to outliers and as such, this area would be a good target for a new terminal, should one be added.
+For example, given shifts in the availability of urban infrastructure, a subset of stations may be predisposed to outliers and as such, this area would be a good target for a temporary ``pop-up'' station.
+Throughout this paper, we assume that bike-sharing companies employ analysts who are in charge of strategic decisions, such as where to locate stations, tactical decisions, such as what number of bikes should be available on any given day at those stations, and operational decisions, such as on-the-fly rebalancing of bikes.
+In that, we follow previous research, such as \citet{aswang2016modeling}, who expect analysts to evaluate bike share programs and station locations, or \citet{orma2021investigating}, who consider analysts or dispatchers to be in charge of rebalancing operations.

-To combine automated outlier detection, manual analysis, demand forecasts, and planning, we suggest the following process for analysing bike-sharing demand data (see Figure \ref{fig:process_map}): First, a baseline demand forecast supports anticipative planning, e.g. of inventory levels.
+To combine automated outlier detection, manual analysis, demand forecasts, and planning, we suggest the following process for analysing bike-sharing demand data (see Figure~\ref{fig-process_map}): First, a baseline demand forecast supports anticipative planning, e.g.~of inventory levels.
 Second, this baseline can be used to normalise observed usage data.
-Using the resulting observations, analysts can cluster terminals with similar usage patterns to support both planning adjustments and outlier detection.
+Using the resulting observations, analysts can cluster stations with similar usage patterns to support both planning adjustments and outlier detection.
 When detecting outliers in a cluster's usage patterns, these are visualised to enable manual outlier evaluation.
 Insights from this analysis can be used to both clean the data that underlies the baseline forecast and to extend the baseline forecasting model.

 In this paper, we analyse the Capital Bikeshare data set, which is publicly available at \citet{CaBi}.
-This data set is commonly used to test forecasting approaches for bike-sharing \citep{Ma2015, Hamilton2018}, yet these methods typically do not account for outliers.
-In Section \ref{sec:data}, we introduce the data set and perform an exploratory analysis.
-Sections \ref{sec:st_patterns} and \ref{sec:clustering_ch3} then model the temporal and spatial patterns in demand for bike-sharing.
-In Section \ref{sec:outliers_method}, we provide a methodology for identifying outlying demand for bike-sharing services.
-The results of applying the outlier detection method to the Capital Bikeshare data are then discussed in Section \ref{sec:discussion}.
+This data set is commonly used to test forecasting approaches for bike-sharing \citep[\citet{Hamilton2018}]{Ma2015}, yet these methods typically do not account for outliers.
+In Section \ref{sec-data}, we introduce the data set and perform an exploratory analysis.
+Section \ref{sec-st_patterns} and Section \ref{sec-clustering_ch3} then model the temporal and spatial patterns in demand for bike-sharing.
+In Section \ref{sec-outliers_method}, we provide a methodology for identifying outlying demand for bike-sharing services.
+The results of applying the outlier detection method to the Capital Bikeshare data are then discussed in Section \ref{sec-discussion}.